Welcome to our Navellier Graders

 (*Updated and corrected 3-31-17 through present.)

 The chart above reflects the theoretical historical total return of stocks assigned a letter rank of A, B, C, D and F using a combination of the proprietary Navellier Stock Grader Fundamental grade and Navellier Stock Grader Quantitative grade.
-Performance results presented herein do not necessarily indicate future performance.
-The net performance results portrayed include the reinvestment of all dividends and other earnings.
-Net results also include our estimation of investment advisory fees, administrative fees, transaction expenses, or other expenses that a client would have paid or actually paid.
-A 3.00% annualized advisory fee is built into the net return calculations although that fee is higher than any actual advisory fee currently clients are paying to Navellier & Associates, Inc. for investment advisory services.
-Investment in equity strategies involves substantial risk and has the potential for partial or complete loss of funds invested.
-Graphs are for illustrative and discussion purposes only.
-(Note, these are model results, no actual money was invested.
-Please see important disclosures below.)
+It is not intended to be, and is not personalized investment advice or an investment strategy.
+It is solely a compilation from Navellier’ research and analytics.
+For grading individual stocks hypothetical performance results presented herein do not indicate future performance.
+The performance results portrayed include the hypothetical reinvestment of all dividends and other earnings.
+Net results of all dividend and earnings for all stocks also include our estimation of hypothetical investment advisory fees, administrative fees, transaction expenses, or other expenses that a client would have paid.
+A 1.75% annualized advisory fee is built into the net return calculations although that fee is likely higher than any actual advisory fee invested in stocks involves substantial risk and has the potential for partial or complete loss of funds invested.
+Graphs are for illustrative purposes only.
+This graph is not to be construed as an offer to buy or sell any financial instrument or investment advice and should not be relied upon as a factor in an investment making decision.
+(Note, is not investment advice, these are model results, no actual money was invested.
+Please see further important disclosures at the end of this document.)

 Try out our Stock Grader (returning users also) – Click Here